 Design research is a fusion of the inventive and generative nature of designers and design with the fact-driven discovery and knowledge production of research.

-This definition says nothing about what designers research or how they apply research in order to make discoveries.
+This definition says nothing about what designers research or how they research to make discoveries.

 How is Design Research Conducted?